 Life is like that…you dust yourself off and you try again.
 Give yourself the same grace you give your children.

 Sometimes I lose my patience and raise my voice.
-Sometimes I’m in a hurry and get frustrated with my kids over nothing.
-Sometimes I lose sight of my grander blessings in a moment of minutia.
+Or sometimes I’m in a hurry and get frustrated with my kids over nothing.
+And sometimes I lose sight of my grander blessings in a moment of minutia.